Skip to main content

 Black History Month: A Delores Fisher Piano and Photo Update February 2024 Post 2

 Hello to all my North American followers and followers overseas.
 This is just a quick February 2024 post to say thank you for reading and sharing my blog thoughts for all these years!
-Delores Fisher blogger, at a Park and Market Concert event It has been an unexpected busy 2024, however, here are a few photos and comments just to chat and share.
+Delores Fisher blogger, at a Park and Market Concert event It has been an unexpectedly busy 2024, however, here are a few photos and comments just to chat and share.
 Music R. Nathaniel Dett is one of my favorite composers.
 A few years ago, I started playing Nathaniel Dett because of several of his very avante-garde sounding piano pieces.
 This summer I hope to add a few more of his solo piano pieces to my performance repertoire.
 This is his "Desert Interlude" from his Eight Bible Vignettes. . .
 Yes . . .I am playing again.
 Delores Fisher at the piano I am also composing again.
 Several short pieces are in the works and a few CONCEPT pieces too.
-So far, I may be working with a flutist, a couple of dancers and poets, a
+So far, I may be working with a flutist, a couple of dancers and poets,

 Starla Lewis Professor Emeritus: A New Year's Gift January 2024 Post 1